Announcing Spree Commerce 5.4: A Complete Open Source eCommerce Stack

 A new Translations Center gives your team an admin overview of which products are translated in which languages, with bulk CSV import and export.
 Translate hundreds of product descriptions externally or with AI, then re-import in one step.
 Multi-currency CSV imports work the same way: set up prices for multiple currencies in a single file upload.

 Orders now record which market and language they were placed in, so transactional emails arrive in the right language automatically.
-Combined with customer-specific price lists and per-market currency settings, Markets enable scenarios that previously required multiple store instances: region-specific promotions, local tax compliance, market-specific product availability.
+Combined with customer-specific price lists, per-market currency settings, and customer segments, Markets enable scenarios that previously required multiple store instances: region-specific promotions, local tax compliance, market-specific product availability.

 An ecommerce operation running across 20+ EU countries can manage every market from the same admin panel.
 No separate deployments.
 No duplicated product catalogs.
 One backend, as many markets as the business requires.